 The first book for this ministry was published in 2001, “The Great Omission: Resolving Critical Issues For The Ministry of Healing and Deliverance“.
 This was followed in 2003 by “The Great Substitution: Human Effort or Jesus to Heal and Restore the Soul?“.
 My third and latest book was published in 2008 as “Pills for the Soul?
 How Medication Falls Short of Christ’s Healing of the Emotions“.
-All these books are available on Amazon, with the last book also available as an e-book and direct from the publisher, Sovereign World Ltd. in the UK.
+Only my latest book is available online from Amazon, also as an e-book.
+The publisher is Sovereign World Ltd. in the UK.

 I am truly thankful for the foreword in my third book, “Pills for the Soul?”, by James M. Houston, D.Phil., Founding Principal of Regent College and Professor Emeritus of Spiritual Theology, Regent College, Vancouver, B.C.:

 “Our Western world, as it moves from complacency with rationalistic modernism, to disenchantment as expressed by “postmodernism,” is facing deep and radical changes.
 This then is a time for fresh challenges, not for further conformity to past assumptions, especially those which have strong vested interests.